 The cost of Smile Direct Club in the UK is advertised on their website as 60% less than traditional braces, but this is only partly true.
 Treatment costs with metal braces, clear braces, and even clear aligners like Invisalign depend on the amount of correction needed.
 Mild correction means fewer dental visits and therefore a lower cost.

-In fact, metal braces and even Invisalign start from around £1,500, so may cost just the same as SDC even with regular dental checkups.
+In fact, metal braces and even Invisalign start from around £1,500 – similar to what Smile Direct Club costs.
+So, you may be able to get Invisalign Lite or i7 for the same price as SDC.
 It all depends on the amount of straightening your teeth require.

 However, if you're looking for the cheapest way to straighten your teeth then you should consider Straight My Teeth.
 Their aligners are just £999 – a significant saving on Smile Direct Club – and that includes whitening treatment too.
 Like SDC, they work with dentists and orthodontists to plan and monitor your treatment.